hadley/roxygen3/README.md

 Roxygen3 is a ground-up rewrite of roxygen2 aiming for a design that is simpler, more modular and easier to understand so that bugs can be fixed more rapidly and others can extend roxygen to meet their specific needs.

-It is likely that roxygen3 will never be released on CRAN, but instead will be merged in roxygen2.
+It is likely that roxygen3 will never be released on CRAN, but instead will be merged into roxygen2.

 To try it out: